-The program will go in order through your whole opening or topic regardless if the position or tabiya is already learned or scheduled for recall.
+The program will go through, in order, your whole opening or topic regardless of whether the position or tabiya has already been learned or is scheduled for recall.

 Select this option, if you want to recap a topic, opening or sub-variation systematically.
 This can be especially useful for preparing your next over the board game, if you just focus on some key variations your opponent is likely to play.
-In this context it is also recommended to check the
+In this context it is also recommended to check the From Current Position (p.
+86) option as it allows you start the systematic training from a certain position on.